-• Our research indicates that workers who are able to access legal assistance are a cohort with · Linking CLASS data with information systemhigh levels of cultural and linguistic diversity expeatically extracted from case files records is a viable riencing considerable financial disadvantage.
-They way to develop a profile of employment underpayare typically seeking to recover small amounts, and ment clients and their matters.
-This approach could face substantial challenges.
-They are also experibe replicated to shed light on other types of legal encing a range of additional legal problems.
-The civil problems, services and clients in CLC settings.
-It justice system is falling far short of providing these also has strong potential for helping inform systemic workers with the justice they are entitled to. law reform and policy development to improve access to justice for those most in need.

-• Given these findings, improving access to iustice and the prospects of wage recovery likely • A range of aspects of CLC data practices and requires far more than small-scale reform of civil associated ethics infrastructure require improveprocedure.
-More radical change, such as the esment to maximise the benefits of research using tablishment of a specialist wage recovery forum and administrative data (Leoncio, Grant & Newnham, better resourcing for legal assistance and represen-2022: McDonald et al. 2020). tation are required (Berg & Farbenblum, 2020).
+- Linking CLASS data with information systematically extracted from case files records is a viable way to develop a profile of employment underpayment clients and their matters.
+This approach could be replicated to shed light on other types of legal problems, services and clients in CLC settings.
+It also has strong potential for helping inform systemic law reform and policy development to improve access to justice for those most in need. - A range of aspects of CLC data practices and associated ethics infrastructure require improvement to maximise the benefits of research using administrative data (Leoncio, Grant & Newnham, 2022: McDonald et al. 2020).